CdFerneding/PokeWars/Max.md

 ![Empty Inheritance](Documentation/Max_Neubauer_Personal_Report_Assets/bad_code_empty_inheritance.png )

 Another example of bad code is the use of global flag variables.
-Global flag variables may seem like a propper solution in the first place.
-But when the code becomes more and the number of flag variables increases, the complexity of the code increases sigificantly.
+Global flag variables may seem like a sufficient solution in the first place.
+But when the code becomes more and the number of flag variables increases, the complexity of the code also increases sigificantly.

 Although I tried to use as few global flag variables as possible there are still some left.
 For example: I wanted to make sure that bad Pokemon only spawn after a certain amount of time.